huukhanh/tele-commander/README.md

 ## Features

-- Receive commands from Telegram
+- Receive and process commands from Telegram
 - Distribute commands to different programs based on command prefixes
+- Filter and retrieve commands by status and prefix
+- Pagination support for command listing
 - Handle command results and send them back to Telegram
-- RESTful API for command retrieval and result submission
+- RESTful API for command management

 ## Prerequisites